replicatedhq/kURL/design/proxy.md

 ### Automatically detect HTTP_PROXY and NO_PROXY in the environment

-This would create multiple sources of truth and add complexity.
+This would create multiple sources of truth and non-deterministic results.

+### Support older versions of Docker.

+Docker 18.09 does not support CIDR notation in the NO_PROXY env var.
+It's possible to add support for 18.09 by adding the registry cluster IP to docker's configuration.

 ## Security Considerations